blockpool-io/ark-desktop/README.md

 * view any account from its address (transactions, delegate status and votes)
 * (soon) deposit BPL using altcoins or USD (via changer.com) - no registration needed
 * label any account
-* realtime currency value (updated every 5 min) in UsD, Euro, BTC, HKD, JPY, CNY, AuD, CanD, Pound and Rubble
+* realtime currency value (updated every 5 min) in USD, EUR, BTC, HKD, JPY, CNY, AUD, CAD, GBP and RUB
-* autoconnecting to a healthy bpl network peer.
+* autoconnecting to a healthy BPL network peer.
 If the peer is not good any more, automatically find a new one.
-* send bpl from/to any account.
+* send BPL from/to any account.
 * easily switch to different network, or private chains
 * customize background
-* isolated processes on Windows and Macosx to prevent from data sniffing or injection.
+* isolated processes on Windows and Mac OS X to prevent from data sniffing or injection.
-* Translations (thanks to the Bpl community).
+* Translations (thanks to the BPL community).
 Please help contributing

 If you login to your account (with your passphrase)
 * (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed
-* Organise your accounts with virtual folders (for instance savings, personnal etc...) so you don't pay any transfer fee
+* Organise your accounts with virtual folders (for instance savings, personal etc...) so you don't pay any transfer fee
 * Update your votes.
 * Save your passphrases (unsecured so far, secured vault in the near future)